YJYCODE/starter-hugo-academic/content/project/internal-project/index.md

 ---
-title: Chinese Academy of Sciences Gene Big Data Project
+title: The Influence of ecDNA on HNSC and ESCA
 summary: Using big data analytical techniques on gene data to analyze the influence of ecDNA's on HNSC and ESCA
 tags:
   - R Language